dpapakyriak/etf-nav-efficiency/README.md

 - **Trading Volume**
 - Optional: underlying index prices for price-discovery extensions

-Data is loaded from a multi-sheet Excel file, where each sheet corresponds to an ETF.
+Data are from Bloomberg terminal, where each sheet corresponds to an ETF.

 ---